cilium/cilium/Documentation/observability/metrics.rst

 - ``destinationContext`` - Configures the ``destination`` label on metrics.
 - ``labelsContext`` - Configures a list of labels to be enabled on metrics.

+There are also some context options that are specific to certain metrics.
+See the documentation for the individual metrics to see what options are available for each.

 See below for details on each of the different context options.

 Most Hubble metrics can be configured to add the source and/or destination